 vl The people at Corinth were declared to be followers of Jesus.
 They were called disciples and were not asked to confess Jesus as Lord as they already had done so.

-v6 Then were later baptized with The Holy Spirit and spoke in tongues.
+v6 Then they were later baptized with The Holy Spirit and spoke in tongues.

 As it can be seen they had a salvation before they even knew of the Holy Spirit so to say that any type of baptism or speaking in tongues is necessary for salvation is to contradict The Word of God.